 Dedicated Burglary Criminal Defense

 Burglary charges are serious allegations that can be devastating to a defendant's personal and professional life if he or she is convicted.
-If you or a loved one is facing burglary charges in Southern California, please contact attorney Daniel E. Kann to obtain more information about burglary laws and your legal rights and options.
+If you or a loved one is facing burglary charges in Southern California, please contact us here at the Kann California Defense Group to obtain more information about burglary laws and your legal rights and options.
 Our experienced team of attorneys and investigators understand the legal and personal ramifications of a burglary conviction and will fight hard for your rights and to ensure that your charges are dismissed or reduced.
-Contact us today to find out how we can help.
+Contact us today at 888-744-7730 or fill out our contact form to find out how we can help.